-Pahela is the first day of Bengali Calendar celebrated on 14 April in Bangladesh and 14/15 April in western part of India.
-It is new year for people of West Bengal, Tripura, Assam, Jharkhand and Odisha.
+Pahela is the first day of Bengali Calendar celebrated on 14 April in Bangladesh and 14/15 April in the western part of India.
+It is a new year for people of West Bengal, Tripura, Assam, Jharkhand, and Odisha.

 Bengali greet “Shubho Noboborsho” which is literally “Happy New Year“.

-Bengali calender is based on Surya Siddhanta in which the first day of the year concides with the mid-April new year in Mithila, Assam, Burma, Cambodia, Kerala, Manipur, Nepal, Odisha, Sri Lanka, Tamil Nadu and Thailand.
+Bengali calendar is based on Surya Siddhanta in which the first day of the year coincides with the mid-April new year in Mithila, Assam, Burma, Cambodia, Kerala, Manipur, Nepal, Odisha, Sri Lanka, Tamil Nadu and Thailand.

-First day 14 April is the New Year of the Indian solar calendar and all derived calendars including Bengali calendar.
-So historically this day has been seen as day for a new opening and celebrated accordingly.
-In Bengal landlords used to allocate sweets among their tenants, and business people commenced a “Halkhata” (new financial records book) and locked their old ones.
+The first day of 14 April is the New Year of the Indian solar calendar and all derived calendars including Bengali calendar.
+So historically this day has been seen as a day for a new opening and celebrated accordingly.
+In Bengal, landlords used to allocate sweets among their tenants, and business people commenced a “Halkhata” (new financial records book) and locked their old ones.
 Vendors used to provoke their consumers to allocate sweets and renew their business relationship with them.
 There were fairs and festivities all over.

-Poyela Boishakh is the day in Bengal when every bengali young or old, rich or poor is in festive mood.
-Bengali New Year festivities includes fairs and dances and classical jatra plays.
+Poyela Boishakh is the day in Bengal when every Bengali young or old, rich or poor is in a festive mood.
+Bengali New Year festivities include fairs and dances and classical jatra plays.

 Panta Ilish – a popular dish served during Poyela Boishakh (the first day of the Bengali New Year), it is customary to have ilish with panta bhat (Fermented Rice) typically at breakfast.